-22. Pursuers will still have the right to raise commercial actions in Dundee and Forfar Sheriff Courts, if they choose (see paragraph 6 above).
-These actions will remain Dundee/Forfar cases, even though the administrative functions will be handled in the sheriff clerk's office at Perth.
-Accordingly, a debate, proof or opposed motion will still have to proceed in Dundee or Forfar Sheriff Courts unless remitted to Perth Sheriff Court by the commercial sheriff under rule 26.1(1).
+22. Pursuers will still have the right to raise commercial actions in Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy or Stirling Sheriff Courts, if they choose (see paragraph 6 above).
+These actions will remain Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy or Stirling cases, even though the administrative functions will be handled in the sheriff clerk's office at Perth.
+Accordingly, a debate, proof or opposed motion will still have to proceed in the Sheriff Court of origin unless remitted to Perth Sheriff Court by the commercial sheriff under rule 26.1(1).

-23. Unless it is more convenient to the parties for proceedings to be conducted in either Forfar or Dundee, it is anticipated that the commercial sheriff will remit all commercial actions raised in Forfar and Dundee Sheriff Courts to Perth Sheriff Court in order that all proofs, debates and opposed motions may take place there.
+23. Unless it is more convenient to the parties for proceedings to be conducted in the Sheriff Court of origin, it is anticipated that the commercial sheriff will remit all commercial actions raised in Alloa, Dundee, Dunfermline, Falkirk, Forfar, Kirkcaldy or Stirling Sheriff Courts to Perth Sheriff Court in order that all proofs, debates and opposed motions may take place there.
 This is subject to the availability of suitable accommodation in those courts.